 Payment shock can be defined in a number of ways, but it is essentially any significant increase in monthly liability that heightens the risk of loan default.
-In simple terms, the more you need to pay out each month to creditors, the higher the chance you’ll be unable to make a payment, especially if you’re not used to making large payments.
+In simple terms, the more you need to pay out each month to creditors, the higher the chance you’ll be unable to make a payment, especially if you’re not used to making large payments to begin with.

-So let’s assume your only history of carrying debt involves a car lease payment of $199 a month.
-If you applied for a home loan that carries a payment of $4,000 a month, payment shock would occur as you wouldn’t be used to shelling out such a large amount of money each month.
+Let’s assume your only history of carrying debt involves a car lease payment of $199 a month and monthly rent of $1,000.
+If you later applied for a home loan that carried a payment of $4,000 per month, payment shock would occur as you wouldn’t be used to shelling out such a large amount of money each month.
 And this alone could be reason enough to get denied that mortgage you’ve got your eye on.

 Payment Shock Threshold

 Typically, max payment shock may be set at 200%, meaning your monthly mortgage payment can be no more than double your current housing payment.
 So if you currently pay $1,000 in rent each month, your max mortgage payment cannot exceed $2,000, or it may be subject to review or denial.

 This is why credit history (and housing payment history) is so important, as it proves your ability to repay loans and carry large amounts of debt over time.